csu-hci-projects/Mental-Health-Gaming/README.md

 # Mental-Health-Gaming
-Tilemap and Environment Assests by Magicscarf on DeviantArt
+Tilemap and Environment Assets by Magicscarf on DeviantArt

-Character Assests by my sister, Courtney
+Character Assets by my sister, Courtney

+GUI Assets by Black Hammer on Unity Asset Store

+Music by TRWorkshop on Unity Asset Store

 Checkpoint 2:
 https://youtu.be/BX4_YUROJSQ